bdhoine/bdhoine-dispatcher/README.md

 ## Reference

-Users need a complete list of your module's classes, types, defined types providers, facts, and functions, along with the parameters for each.
-You can provide this list either via Puppet Strings code comments or as a complete list in the README Reference section.

 * If you are using Puppet Strings code comments, this Reference section should include Strings information so that your users know how to access your documentation.

-* If you are not using Puppet Strings, include a list of all of your classes, defined types, and so on, along with their parameters.
-Each element in this listing should include:

-  * The data type, if applicable.
-  * A description of what the element does.
-  * Valid values, if the data type doesn't make it obvious.
-  * Default value, if any.

 ## Limitations